Xenosb/learn.rb/chapters/00-git_and_setup/readme.md

 Linux kernel, with other kernel developers contributing to its initial development. - [Wikipedia](https://en.wikipedia.org/wiki/Git)*

-So it's basically git is a tool which helps developers, designers and any other people avoid having to name their files *poster_final_final_4_final* or having to share their data over USB stick, network disk, cloud or punchcard stack.
+Basically git is a tool which helps developers, designers and any other people avoid having to name their files *poster_final_final_4_final* or having to share their data over USB stick, network disk, cloud or punchcard stack.
 It's not the only tool for versioning and you might be familiar with others such as